funilrys/PyFunceble/docs/configuration/location.rst

 Sometimes, you may find yourself in a position where you absolutely do not want PyFunceble to use its default configuration location.

-For that reason, if you set your desired configuration location along with the :code:`PYFUNCEBLE_OUTPUT_DIR` environment variable, we take that location as the (default) configuration location.
+For that reason, if you set your desired configuration location along with the :code:`PYFUNCEBLE_CONFIG_DIR` environment variable, we take that location as the (default) configuration location.